 It is however possible to have resolution scaling on the monitor side with FreeSync running over DisplayPort.
 It all depends on the scalar.

-AMD FreeSync 2 – While FreeSync had very few standards in place, FreeSync 2, the successor, has tight standards.
-While the variable refresh rate range doesn’t have to be as enormous as that of G-SYNC, it is still more tightly regulated and most of all LFC (Low Framerate Compensation) is mandatory, so that the effective frame rate range for FreeSync 2 goes all the way down to values as low as 10-15 FPS.
+AMD FreeSync Premium Pro – While FreeSync had very few standards in place and FreeSync Premium only requires LFC, 1080p or above, and 120 Hz or above, FreeSync Premium Pro (formerly FreeSync 2) has tight standards.
+While the variable refresh rate range doesn’t have to be as enormous as that of G-SYNC, it is still more tightly regulated and most of all LFC (Low Framerate Compensation) is again mandatory, so that the effective frame rate range for FreeSync 2 goes all the way down to values as low as 10-15 FPS.
 It also mandates HDR support, intelligent dynamic HDR on/off switching, and more.
 FreeSync 2 is thus better than G-SYNC, and is equivalent to G-SYNC Ultimate.

 G-SYNC Compatible – This tricky term actually refers to a FreeSync display for which NVIDIA graphics cards can actually utilize FreeSync.
 So it’s not G-SYNC, it’s FreeSync but enabled on NVIDIA graphics cards.
 NVIDIA was always going to cave in and support FreeSync, they had no choice.

 - Does not introduce stutter like V-Sync does

 - Does not introduce input lag like V-Sync does